imec-idlab/libschc/examples/README.md

 ./fragment
 ```
 ### Ack-on-Error
-By changing the reliability mode to `ACK_ON_ERROR`, the receiver will make use of the bitmap mechanism, of which you will see output in the terminal.
+By changing the reliability mode to `ACK_ON_ERROR`, the receiver will acknowledge each erroneous window.

 ### Ack-Always
 By changing the reliability mode to `ACK_ALWAYS`, all windows will be acknowledged.
-As there is no function implemented for the receiver to transmit any packets (acknowledgements) to the sender, the acknowledgements will get lost and the reliability mode will time out after 3 tries.